 But, if you are working with us, you will be applying at businesses where you really want to work, not waiting for a job to come open.

 If you apply to a company where you would like to work, but there isn’t an active posting, look for old postings, look at their logo, company values or mission statement.
+Practice being good at taking in information instead of just puking it out.
 Make sure there is something that they want on your resume, and then, leave them hanging!

 The prevailing thought on resumes is that they need to show off everything the candidate has ever done.
 They have to prove to the employer that the candidate is worth hiring in just a few short pages.